Contact stationary Legendrian surfaces in $S^5$: Introduction

-All of these results are based on calculating the Laplacian of $S$ and then get Simons type equalities or inequalities.
+All of these results are based on calculating the Laplacian of $S$ and then get Simons' type equalities or inequalities, a powerful method which was originated from \cite{Si}.
 The minimal condition is used to cancel some terms in the resulting calculation and to some extent it is important.
-In this note we prove a Simons type inequality (lemma \ref{main result}) for Legendrian surfaces in $S^5$, without minimal condition.
-By using equation (\ref{LeS equation}) and this Simons type inequality we get \begin{thm} Let $L:\Sigma\mapsto S^5$ be a contact stationary Legendrian surface, where $S^5$ is the unit sphere with standard contact structure and metric (as given in the end of section 2).
+In this note we prove a Simons' type inequality (lemma \ref{main result}) for Legendrian surfaces in $\mathbb{S}^5$, without minimal condition.
+By using equation (\ref{LeS equation}) and this Simons' type inequality we get \begin{thm} Let $L:\Sigma\to \mathbb{S}^5$ be a contact stationary Legendrian surface, where $\mathbb{S}^5$ is the unit sphere with standard contact structure and metric (as given in the end of section 2).
 Then we have

 where $\rho^2:=S-2H^2$.
 In particular, if